opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 ### Setting up connector access control

-If you plan on using a remote connector, making sure to use an OpenSearch cluster with the Security plugin enabled.
+If you plan on using a remote connector, make sure to use an OpenSearch cluster with the Security plugin enabled.
+Using the Security plugin gives you access to connector access control, which is required when using a remote connector.
 {: .warning}

 If you require granular access control on your connectors, use the following cluster setting: